 Growing health care needs and exceptional community support enabled the new St. Francis Regional Medical Center to open its doors in July 1996.

-St. Francis Regional Medical Center is jointly owned by Allina Health and Park Nicollet Health Services.
+St. Francis Regional Medical Center is jointly owned by Allina Health, Park Nicollet Health Services, and Essentia Health Critical Access Group.
 Its Catholic identity is sponsored by the Benedictine Sisters of the St. Scholastica Monastery.
 This unique structure combines the caring and compassion of a community hospital with the modern medical technology, specialties and services found in the metro area.
 St. Francis provides a full range of inpatient, outpatient and emergency care services on a collaborative medical campus with more than 30 other clinics and providers.